We are currently not taking on any more cases related to robocalls. But you can still find relevant information in this article.

 Every time a debt collector or a telemarketer sends a text message or uses an automated dialer with a pre-recorded message to call consumer cell phones unless that company has permission to contact that person, it is a TCPA violation.

-If This Happens to You, Our TCPA Attorney Can Help
+If This Happens to You, Our TCPA Violation Attorney in Los Angeles Can Help

 - Debt collectors contact your workplace after you have asked them not to call you.